shamvoke/shamvoke/src/_posts/2026-05-10-a-sham-guide-to-arch-linux.md

 - **Hardware:** a working PC, a USB flash drive, and a stable internet connection.

 **Mirrors**
 >On the download page, you’ll see "**Mirrors**."
 These are just servers globally hosting duplicate copies of the ISO.
-Think of them as a copies of the original, if the main server updates, the mirrors update to **reflect** the changes...
+Think of them as copies of the official Arch server, if the main server updates, the mirrors update to **reflect** the changes...
 Mirrors they are indeed!

 #### 🚀 Pre-installation